Originates from seen on Yopics.co.uk.

 Those words, however pessimistic are in many ways, far too true.
 The official, cliché line we’ve heard from ambassadors, diplomats, governors, ministers, and presidents is ‘the situation is very bad and it needs to stop’, some might even condemn the war and its actors.
 Unfortunately, in most cases these words are hollow considering how both Britain and the United States have refused to stop the arms and military equipment sales to Saudi Arabia, deeming them too lucrative to abandon.
 Therefore, both nations are responsible for literally fuelling and loading the planes that have caused much of the destruction in during the coalition offenses.

-Other efforts by international organizations like the UN and EU to coordinate negotiations between the two fractions have so far been relatively unfruitful.
+Other efforts by international organizations like the UN and EU to coordinate negotiations between the two factions have so far been relatively unfruitful.
 It is clear that when progress is made it will not be breaking news met with fanfare.
 Instead expect slow, growling, and incremental moments of progress, until a conclusion is agreed upon.
 As is to be expected it has proved extremely difficult to guide two ideologically different groups towards peace.

 However, one such moment came from the ongoing peace talks in Rimbo, Sweden, where both the recognized Yemeni government and Houthi envoys gathered in order to negotiations a de-escalate of the conflict.